A Gentle Guide to Threading, Marrying & Knotting Your Needle

 Please Share!

-We hope this post helps you learn everything you need about threading, marrying, and knotting your needle.
+We hope this little sewing guide helps you learn everything you need to know about threading, marrying, and knotting your needleโ€”skills that connect us to generations of makers before us.

 Why Hand Sew?